 Cub Scouts from Tigers to Webelos will love being the comedian for the evening, so plan on making this a part of all your pack meetings.

-Note: If your son doesn’t get Boys’ Life magazine, order it here or talk to your Cubmaster.
+Note: If your son doesn’t get Boys’ Life magazine, order it here through my affiliate link or talk to your Cubmaster.
 In our pack, we include the price of the magazine in the annual dues so that all of our boys automatically get the subscription.

 Yours in Scouting,